Boeing 720 and the last flight

 I tell you daily about what happens in the world of civil aviation, but has it always been like this?
 How were the planes from 10-15-20 years ago?
 I like to take a look at history and find out interesting things, and then tell them.
 Today I'm writing about you Boeing 720, a model that was not very successful, but flew to 2008 on commercial flights.

-Boeing 720 was a small and medium-sized aircraft with a short fuselage and up to 160 passenger capacity.
-There were two versions of 720.
+Boeing 720 it was a small and medium-sized aircraft with a short fuselage and a capacity of up to 160 passengers.
+There were two versions of the 720.
 The first appeared in 1959 and entered service in 1960.
-It was fitted with the Pratt & Whitney JT4C 3 turboprops.
-The second version appeared very quickly in 1961.
-The Boeing 720B was equipped with the Pratt & Whitney JT4D twin-turbocharged 3 turbochargers.
+It was equipped with 4 Pratt & Whitney JT3C turboprops.
+The second variant appeared very quickly, in 1961.
+Boeing 720B came equipped with 4 Pratt & Whitney JT3D turboprops with double flow, slightly more powerful.